Jessica Castles: 2016–17

-Senior
+Senior gymnastics career

 2018

 Castles turned senior in 2018.
 She competed at the British Championships as a guest and finished in fourth place amongst the other guests.
 In June Castles competed at the Nordic Championships where she helped Sweden finish second behind Norway.
 Individually she won gold in the all-around, on balance beam, and on floor exercise.
 She next competed at the Swedish National Championships where she placed first in the all-around, on balance beam, and on floor exercise.
 Castles was selected to represent Sweden at the European Championships.
 While there she qualified to the floor exercise final where she finished seventh.
 She next competed at the Paris Challenge Cup where she qualified to the balance beam final and finished in seventh place.
 Castles was selected to represent Sweden at the 2018 World Championships in Doha.
 During qualifications she finished 47th in the all-around and 39th on floor exercise; she did not qualify for any event finals.

 2019

 Castles competed at the English Championships as a guest where she won silver in the all-around behind club teammate and Jamaica national team member Danusia Francis.
 She next competed at the British Championships and won gold in the all-around.
 Castles was once again selected to represent Sweden at the European Championships; she finished 14th in the all-around.
 She next competed at the European Games.
 During qualifications she finished 24th in the all-around and did not qualify for the final; however she qualified to the floor exercise final in third place.
-During event finals she matched her placement and won the bronze behind Anastasia Bachynska of the Ukraine and Aneta Holasová of the Czech Republic.
+During event finals she matched her placement and won the bronze behind Anastasia Bachynska of Ukraine and Aneta Holasová of the Czech Republic.

 In September Castles competed at the British Team Championships where she placed fourth in the non-squad division.
 Castles was selected to represent Sweden at the 2019 World Championships in Stuttgart.
 During qualifications she finished 89th in the all-around and did not qualify for the finals, nor did she qualify as an individual to the 2020 Olympic Games due to compatriot Jonna Adlerteg placing higher than her.

-In October Castles announced that she would compete in NCAA gymnastics with the Arizona Wildcats, starting in the 2020–21 school year.
+Collegiate gymnastics career

-NCAA
+Castles announced that she would compete in NCAA gymnastics with the Arizona Wildcats, starting in the 2020–21 school year.

 2020–21 season

 Castles made her NCAA debut on January 23 in a meet against Utah.
 She contributed scores on balance beam and floor exercise.
 Her 9.90 on balance beam was the highest score on the apparatus, tied with Maile O'Keefe.
 Post season she was named Arizona's Freshman of the Year.